komikoni/locust-timestream-listener/example/README.md

-# locust-influxdb-boilerplate
+# locust-timestream-boilerplate

-LocustIO base project with a custom influxDB listener.
+LocustIO base project with a custom timestream listener.

 ## Instructions